A complete guide to hiking the Dragon Crest Mountain nature trail and viewpoint hike in Khao Ngon Nak National Park, Krabi, Thailand.

 Returning to the fork, we continued straight for the final 30-minute hike to the summit.
 This section begins a little steep, levels off, and then requires another short steep section before the top.

-Once you reach a large open plateau area, you've reached the official Khao Ngon Nak viewpoint, indicated by a sign.
-However, I highly recommend continuing on for another 300 meters or so to the actual summit, where you'll see the famous Instagram photo spot with the rock overhanging the jungle (let's call this Dragon Crest rock).
+However, I highly recommend continuing for another 300 meters or so to the actual summit, where you'll see the famous Instagram photo spot with the rock overhanging the jungle (let's call this Dragon Crest rock).

 Just before this Dragon Crest viewpoint, there's a very light section of boulder scrambling, which honestly shouldn't be a problem for anybody who's gotten to this stage already.
-This section is mostly out of the rainforest and offers some pretty great views.
+This section is mostly out of the rainforest and offers some pretty magnificent views.

 Dragon Crest Mountain Viewpoint

-Arriving at the Dragon Crest Viewpoint, we walked out to the large granite boulder overlooking the Krabi Valley to the south.
 This was an excellent spot to hang out and ring out our completely sweat-soaked shirts.

 The panoramic view from here is excellent.
 However, continuing down to the right you'll reach the famous overhanging rock beside a weather station setup.
 Unfortunately, the National Park officials have closed this with barbed wire, probably to reduce the risk of someone eventually falling off.